 - Take an ice bath or a cold shower.
 Also known as the “James Bond shower”, studies have proven that taking cold showers (even if it’s just 5 or 10 minutes) leads to increased blood flow, faster metabolism, a boosted immune system, and more.
 Do a quick google search to see for yourself.

 - Eat 6 Brazil nuts every day – 3 in the morning, and 3 in the evening.
 Brazil nuts have a huge amount of selenium, which has been linked to higher testosterone production.
 Honestly, I wish I had an affiliate link for Brazil nuts from the grocery store.
-I’d sell the s*** out of it.
+I’d sell them everywhere!

 - Stop carrying your cell phone in your pocket.
 That radioactive box is killing your sperm.

 - Incorporate slow breathing into your yoga routine.
-The inherent movements of yoga lead to lowered stress levels.
+The inherent movements of yoga lead to lowered stress levels which, in turn, increases testosterone production.
 In almost every study that I’ve seen, even if other results have been inconclusive, the group in the study that participated in yoga classes multiple times per week reported lowered stress levels and more overall satisfaction with their lives.
 When you’re stressed, your body produces cortisol, which inhibits testosterone production.
 Basically – you’re standing on a seesaw when it comes to cortisol production and testosterone production.
-Choose more on one, or more of the other.
+Choose more of one, or more of the other.

 - Meditation.
 Less stress means less cortisol, and as we discussed before, this means more testosterone production.
 If the thought of meditation bores or frustrates you, try sitting in a chair and focusing on deeply breathing in and out of your nose.
 Relax your shoulders.
 Think about what you want to accomplish.
 Be grateful for what you have accomplished, and for the people and other things in your life.
 Avoid worrying about laundry or bills.
 Boom.
 You just meditated.